chad-ld/articy-webpreview/PROJECT_OVERVIEW.md

 ### Condition Parsing:
 The system parses dot-notation variable references and evaluates them against the current variable state using lodash merge operations.

+### Multi-Path Navigation Logic:
+When a node has multiple output connections, the system:
+1. **Detection**: Checks `OutputPins[0].Connections.length > 1`
+2. **Virtual Node Creation**: Creates a temporary "VirtualChoice" node containing target node data
+3. **Choice Rendering**: Displays each target node as a full InstructionPanel with proper formatting
+4. **Individual Navigation**: Each choice has its own "Next" button that navigates to that specific path

 ### Error Handling:
 Unimplemented node types display an error message indicating the missing functionality.